Special Educational Needs Coordinator - Ms Yvonne Le Croissette

 Minutes of Tutor Team meetings always agenda SEN and these go to SENDCo and HT (Head Teacher).
 Following profiling of pupils (one to one with tutor in Nov. and July) the tutor and TLC fill in tracking documents.
-These tracking documents are reviewed at TLC meetings with Line Manager (member of SLT) and they are also reviewed by the SENDCo with line manager (Head Teacher).
+These tracking documents are reviewed at TLC meetings with the Line Manager (member of SLT) and they are also reviewed by the SENDCo with the Head Teacher.

 How are adaptations are made to the curriculum and the learning environment of children and young people with SEN?

 How will the curriculum be matched to my child’s needs?
 How accessible is the school environment?